-Description: Contract 1 -C 26002 provides for the construction of tunnels between 92nd Street and the existing Lexington Ave. /63rd Street Station, using a Tunnel Boring Machine (TBM) and other mining methods.
+Description: Contract (1) C 26002 provides for the construction of tunnels between 92nd Street and the existing Lexington Ave. /63rd Street Station, using a Tunnel Boring Machine (TBM) and other mining methods.
 It includes all preparatory work for tunneling, such as utility relocation and construction of a launch box and two vertical shafts.
 It also includes preparatory work for the subsequent contracts, such as maintenance of electrical and other facilities.
 Contract C 26002 was awarded to S3 Tunnel Contractors (a joint venture of Skanska, Schiavone and Shea) on March 20, 2007 for \$337,025,000.

-Schedule: Notice-to-Proceed was issued on March 20, 2007, with a July 20, 2010 completion date (duration 40 months).
-As of April 2009, the S3 is trending approximately 15 months behind schedule.
-Time extensions totaling 7.5 months have been granted to S3 because of Additional Work Orders (AWOs) associated with new requirements from Con Ed and New York City Department of Environmental Protection (NYCDEP), and removal of utilities and a large subsurface wall which were not on the plans.
+Schedule: Contract (1) C 26002 notice-to-proceed was issued on March 20, 2007, with a July 20, 2010 completion date (duration 40 months).
+As of May 31, 2009, S3 is still trending approximately 15 months behind schedule.
+Time extensions totaling 7.5 months have been granted to S3 because of Additional Work Orders (AWOs) associated with new requirements from Con Ed and New York City Department of Environmental Protection (NYCDEP), and removal of utilities and a large sub-surface wall which were not on the plans.
 The remaining 7.5 months of delay is due to S3's marginal performance.
-S3 is looking at ways to recover the lost time.
-MTACC has requested a recovery plan.
+Some recovery of the schedule is anticipated in June 2009 as a result of additional manpower being added and revised means and methods.
+MTACC has requested a recovery plan from S3.